-Arousal can affect performance in many ways, and arousal levels that are too low or too high can negatively impact your performance.
-However, the two most prominent ways are the fact that moderate arousal is best for difficult tasks while high or low arousal might be good for simple tasks, and that arousal can affect your performance both positively and negatively when in the presence of others.
+All else equal, arousal levels that are too low or too high can negatively impact your performance.
+However, the arousal theory takes it deeper and posits that moderate arousal is best for difficult tasks while higher or lower arousal might be good for simple tasks.
+Also, arousal can affect your performance both positively and negatively when in the presence of others.